jacronin4/docassemble-PetProtectionOrder/README.md

 ## User Testing

+While writing this biography I wished I had done more user testing.
+I sent a google form to eight people, two law students, two lawyers, two individuals not lawyers or law students, and two other people who did not want to identify their category.
+An example of taking user feedback is that one of the individuals who did not want to identify, asked me to change the google form for them, which I did.
+It turned out that another person I used for testing also did not want to identify.
+This is an example of how user testing can benefit the creator when they do not think of something and a respondent to the testing provides an important perspective which benefits other users as well.
+I randomly assigned each individual to either complete the docassemble interview or to try and fill out the pdf form in chrome or Adobe if they had those capabilities.
+I used a random number generator with the paramaters of 1-2, 1 being the docassemble interview, 2 being the pdf form.
 Makes use of at least one tester other than themselves for each type of user in close to real-world conditions.
 Captures user feedback in a uniform comparable manner.
 Student provides copy of user feedback.

 OR